WIDU.africa introduces two ways to mitigate the effects of the Corona crisis:

 Register here and select the appropriate programme.

-WIDU.africa programmes to support entrepreneurs in Ghana and Cameroon
+WIDU.africa programmes to support entrepreneurs in participating African countries

-WIDU.africa aims to improve the conditions for small businesses and start-ups in Ghana and Cameroon together with the diaspora in Germany.
+WIDU.africa aims to improve the conditions for small businesses and start-ups in participating African countries together with the diaspora in Germany.
 During the Corona crisis, WIDU.africa aims to help our participating entrepreneurs and specifically support those who contribute to overcoming this crisis with their business activities.
 Therefore, the WIDU coaching process was adapted to operate properly in times of lockdowns and disburse the grants in a timely manner.
 WIDU continues to work with the diaspora who recommend companies for financial support.

-Protecting the livelihoods of small entrepreneurs in Ghana and Cameroon
+Protecting the livelihoods of small entrepreneurs in participating African countries

 In times of Corona, every project supported by WIDU receives an 250 € in addition to the regular WIDU grant.
-This money is intended to protect the livelihood of the entrepreneurs in Ghana and Cameroon during the Corona crisis and can be used by the entrepreneur to cover the extra cost of living, adjustments to business to adhere to hygiene measures and/or to cover additional temporary running business costs.
+This money is intended to protect the livelihood of the entrepreneurs in participating African countries during the Corona crisis and can be used by the entrepreneur to cover the extra cost of living, adjustments to business to adhere to hygiene measures and/or to cover additional temporary running business costs.

 To start a WIDU.africa project, register here and start an “Original WIDU project”